kevinmuscara/ipv4bitmap/README.md

           for d in range(<number>):
 ```

+Ideally for each octect, your range will be the same number.
+This equates to number^4 IP addresses created.
+If your range is 10, the script will create the first 10,000 possible IP Addresses.

 This will output a list of IPs into `ip_list.txt`.

 **NOTE: I would not recommend going above 100 unless you have a lot of RAM.**